Ir al menú principal

 Consider having the inspection and removal done by a professional insect exterminator.
 Keep in mind that stinging insects are valuable in the environment, and it is generally not effective or desirable to control them over a wide area.

 - Keep trash containers closed, and clean them frequently.

-- If you have trees or shrubs with fruit, keep the area around them cleaned up.
-Do not allow decaying fruit to accumulated, because it may attract bees and wasps.
+Do not allow decaying fruit to accumulate, because it may attract bees and wasps.

 Author: Healthwise Staff

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine

 © 1995-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Health and Safety, Birth to 2 Years

 Health and Safety, Ages 2 to 5 Years